Bundle and Save

 Supreme Energy Transfer & Increased Power On Contact

 Louisville Slugger softball bats are the be all end all on any slow pitch diamond.
-For the 2019 season, bring the thunder with the 2019 Z5 Powerload, designed with an additional half-ounce of weight, which translates into increased momentum and power at the plate.
+Bring the thunder with the Z5 Powerload, designed with an additional half-ounce of weight, which translates into increased momentum and power at the plate.
 Featuring the all-new COPA End Cap for optimized barrel compression on contact, this bat is perfect for hitters ready to mash.
 The LS-2X Composite Barrel and patented VCX Construction gives you a combination of flawless feel and powerful performance endorsed by Louisville Slugger Pro Ryan Stovall.
 Louisville Slugger: Leave Your Mark!

 Questions and Answers (3)